jackcox15/Kairos/README.md

-# KAIROS “Infrastructure as Mutual Aid”
+# Kairos: “Infrastructure as Mutual Aid”
 Kairos is a complete deployment system for Reticulum mesh networks, focused on making resilient communications accessible to mutual aid groups, community organizers, and local emergency response networks.

 It combines internet backbone infrastructure (VPS + WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.
 The system is designed for graceful degradation: as infrastructure fails, the network automatically falls back from global → regional → local only operation.

 ## What Problem Does This Solve?
 Reticulum is powerful, but deploying it for non-technical users is hard.